ThummeTo/FMI.jl/README.md

 - [*FMIZoo.jl*](https://github.com/ThummeTo/FMIZoo.jl): A collection of testing and example FMUs

 ## What is further under development in FMI.jl?
-- FMI Cross Checks
+- FMI Cross Checks (as soon as the successor is available)
-- nice documentation
+- nice documentation & doc-strings
-- more examples
+- more examples/tutorials
 - ...

 ## What is planned for FMI.jl?
 - SSP 1.0 support
-- more examples
 - ...

 ## What Platforms are supported?